rackerlabs/support-how-to/content/cloud-dns/nslookup-checking-dns-records-on-windows.md

 **cachens1.lon.rackspace.com** in this case, that is not the root source for those records.

-### Getting an Authoritative Answer
+### Get an authoritative answer

-To get an authoritative answer we need to go to the source.
+To get an authoritative answer you need to go to the source.
 This can be done by specifying the authoritative name server at the end of the request.

-We can use the **-type=soa** option to tell `nslookup` to display the authoritative (primary) name server.
+You can use the **-type=soa** option to tell `nslookup` to display the authoritative (primary) name server.

     C:\Users\Administrator>nslookup -type=soa rackspace.co.uk